What is Product Differentiation?

 Examples of Mixed Differentiation: Vehicles of the same class and similar price points from two different manufacturers.

-Now that we’ve looked at the categories of product differentiation, let’s look at the specific factors that can differentiate products.
+Now that we’ve looked at the categories of product differentiation let’s look at the specific factors that can differentiate products.
 A product’s unique selling proposition (USP) can be literally anything that makes it unique or different from others out there.
-Here’s a few examples of ways companies can differentiate their products from others in the market.
+Here are a few examples of ways companies can differentiate their products from others in the market.

 Ready to start focusing on product differentiation but not sure where to start?
-Here’s a few steps to get you headed in the right direction.
+Here are a few steps to get you headed in the right direction.

 - Work with your entire team to establish ways you can potentially distinguish your product from others in the market.
 Take inventory of the benefits and values your product brings to customers and establish how important those values are.

-- Identify opportunities to further differentiate the product from others.
-Assess where they may belong in your organization’s strategic product roadmap.
+- Identify opportunities to differentiate the product from others further.
+Then, assess where they may belong in your organization’s strategic product roadmap.

 Our examples above have only scratched the surface on what different factors can differentiate a product.
 And it’s worth noting that there is no right way to approach product differentiation.
 The ideal process is different for every product, team, and organization.